pre-142-training/r4ds-courses/tabular-data.md

 - By default, when R starts up, the base packages (datasets, utils, grDevices, graphics, stats, methods) are loaded into the workspace for you.
-- When you _install_ a package, a copy is downloaded from a CRAN server to a directory on your local machine, but not loaded into the workspace.
+- When you _install_ a package, a copy is downloaded from a server to a directory on your local machine, but not loaded into the workspace.
 - When you _load_ a package, the contents the package are copied into the workspace.